 I’ll then put a piece of tape on the top and write what kind of cake it is, the size and the date.

-By the way, you can find the video on the process below!
+By the way, you can find the video on the process toward the end of the post!

 How to Freeze Cupcakes: